 If you have an Amazon Prime membership, the Amazon Music benefit gives you access to more than 2 million songs and more than 2,000 playlists and stations.
 Pandora has a free ad-supported offering, as does Spotify.

 Getting a computer virus is kind of like getting a real virus.
 You trundle along happily until — boom — you’re laid low by an evil blast.

-Macworld says that, although Macs may be attacked less frequently than PCs, they need antivirus protection, too.
-That publication rates Avast Free Mac Security the best free antivirus software for Macs.
+Macworld says that although Macs may be attacked less frequently than PCs, they need antivirus protection too.
+That publication suggests good free options.

 17. ATM use

 Paying money to get access to your own money?
-Fuhgettaboutit.
+Fuhgeddaboutit.
 Use a bank or credit union that waives ATM fees.